mrc-ide/naomi/data-raw/demo-subnational-pjnz/README.md

 ### EPP fitting

 EPP was refit single region in each file.

+_For the 2024 Spectrum file:_ EPP by region was re-imported from the 2022 PJNZ files

 Analysis was done using the Spectrum v5.87 and based from the 2019 Malawi Spectrum file.